 - Add them at intervals in store, especially if your store is large.

 - Keep pathways and aisles clear and free throughout the store.

 - Install cane holders at cash registers.

 - Offer help to load purchases into the car.

-- Avoid collecting all the carts during this time (its noisy), but keep the area safe.
+- Avoid collecting all the carts during special hours to reduce noise.

 - Clean and sanitize!

-Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
-Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
-She founded Sensory Friendly Solutions in 2016.
-Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.
+Christel Seeberger worked in healthcare for more than 25 years helping people with sensory sensitivity who experience sensory overload.
+Christel has sensory sensitivity and experiences sensory overload herself; she has hearing loss and wears hearing aids.
+She founded Sensory Friendly Solutions in 2016 to help people, businesses and organizations discover sensory-friendly solutions for daily life.